Surfer's ear: Treatment

 Outside of symptom relief, the only treatment is surgical removal of the formed exostoses.
 Although not an especially hazardous surgery, exostosis removal can result in major complications such as facial nerve paralysis, canal stenosis, temporomandibular joint prolapse, hearing loss, persistent deep bony lip, and persistent eardrum perforations.

 Surgical techniques include drilling the bone off and later cleaning debris using a osteotome, typically under local anesthesia or general anesthesia with the use of a microscope.
-After surgery it is recommended to continue keeping the ear clear of water, and for one study using ciprofloxacin/hydrocortisone drops were recommended for one week post-surgery to avoid infection, and 90% of the study group had fully healed after four weeks.
+After surgery, it is recommended to continue keeping the ear clear of water, and in one study, using ciprofloxacin / hydrocortisone drops was recommended for one week post-surgery to avoid infection, and 90% of the study group had fully healed after four weeks.

-Archeology

-Archeological research in Gran Canaria, Spain, has found a relatively high prevalence of exostosis among Pre-Hispanic craniums, reaching 34.35% in coastal burial places.

-Not all coastal craniums presented exostosis but there were no differences between sexes.

-Researchers thus proposed a social division of work among the Canarii, with certain individuals, male or female, specializing in fishing by immersion and swimming.
-Ear exostoses have been found in many Neanderthals (Agamenón) and in Homo erectus (Zoukoudhian Skull X), suggestive of extensive swimming and diving (in colder waters) in these archaic Homo species.